-In 2014, the Suntory Group established the Environmental Vision Toward 2050 and Environmental Targets toward 2030 to provide clear direction to its environmental management.
-In addition, we have revised the Environmental Vision 2050.
+The Suntory Group established the Environmental Vision toward 2050 and Environmental Targets toward 2030 to provide clear direction to our environmental management.
+As we engage in greater efforts to address global issues and work toward the realization of a sustainable society, in April 2021 we revised Environmental Targets toward 2030.